cyber-darl/cyber-darl/README.md

 ## :wave:Hi!
 It's nice to have you here

-<p> My name is Darlington, I am a Front-end developer with strong understanding of Web3, Blockchain and DeFi. :man_technologist: I find it interesting to create interfaces and experience that bring ease to the users.
+<p> My name is Darlington :man_technologist: I find it interesting to create interfaces and experience that bring ease to the users.
 I am open for front-end develoment jobs.
-HTML, CSS and JavaScript are my buddies, but I can cook with React, MongoDB, Express and Nodejs.
-Yeah, you read that right, I'm exploring the MERN stack.</p>
+HTML, CSS and JavaScript are my buddies, I'm currently exploring more backend and the MERN stack.</p>

 - 😄 Pronouns: He/Him
   - 🔭 I’m currently working on some MERN projects